 All land in the District is located within the city limits of the City of League City ("the City").
-Shortly after the District was created, the District approved and ratified a Utility Agreement with League City dated April 8, 2003 (the "Utility Agreement").
+Shortly after the District was created, the District approved and ratified a utility agreement with League City dated April 8, 2003 (the "Utility Agreement").
 The Utility Agreement obligates the District to acquire, construct, and extend water, sanitary sewer and drainage facilities (the "System") to serve land in the District and, when completed in accordance with approved plans and specifications, the District is required to convey title to such utility facilities to the City.
 The City then operates and maintains such facilities, and is responsible for establishing water and sewer rates and collection charges for water and sewer service from District residents.
-The City also levies and collects ad valorem taxes on taxable property within the District just as it does with any other property located in League City.
-As specified in the Utility Agreement, the District is a "City Service" district and no rebate of City taxes is required or provided.
+The City also levies and collects ad valorem taxes on taxable property within the District is a "City Service" district and no rebate of City taxes is required or provided.
+Terms in this section not otherwise defined herein have the meaning described thereto in the Utility Agreement.